DrAdamRoe/weirdstack-vaporvue/README.md

 The app itself - merely an excuse to try to the tech - is essentially an impoverished search engine.
 You can type a word into the query box, and will get a message that this word is or is not in The Words Set.
 If it is not in the set, the backend will add it to the set.

 As the name suggests, this is not intended to be the next great stack.
 I am a teacher at CODE University of Applied Sciences in Berlin, where students spend their semesters working on projects.
 The choices sorrounding technology are entirely theirs.
 At the end of the semester, I am supposed to assess their work.
 As far as I can tell, the choice of technology is often based on what's trending on Twitter.
 In order to stay young and not look like a complete fool when running an exam, I try out funny stacks every now and then.
 The choice of technology is purely based on me not having used these tools before, not based on what makes sense.

+The `run.sh` script might start the frontend and backend, or it might kill other things running on your computer.
+It is there so that I don't forget how to run this, not really for use.

 ## Backend: Server-Side Swift (Vapor)